 Family TIES of Massachusetts provides information and referral services, emotional support, and trainings to parents of children and youth with special needs - just like you, we are caring for our children and aim to light your way.
 WELCOME - we are so happy to meet you!

-302 caring, compassionate volunteer Support Parents are the core of our Parent-to-Parent Program offers group and in-home trainings to become a valued volunteer Support Parent!
+Our Parent-to-Parent Program offers group and in-home trainings to become a valued volunteer Support Parent!
 Every parent is invited to share experience and wisdom gained from caring for your child with special needs.
 Becoming A Support Parent is even easier now!
 Listening & Learning workshops are offered in groups or in your home, at the convenience of busy parents.
 Click to learn more.